Beta-Sorted Portfolios: Model setup

-where $X_{t} = (1, f_t)^{\top}$, $K(\cdot)$ is a kernel function and $h$ a positive bandwidth determining the length of the rolling window.
-This construction purposely does not have ``look-ahead bias''; moreover, the estimators $\widehat{\alpha}_{it_0}$ and $\widehat{\beta}_{it_0}$ do not use data from time $t_0$ in their construction (a ``leave-one-out'' estimator).
-This estimation of the time-varying random coefficients can be interpreted as a kernel regression of equation \eqref{mainmodel} for each cross-section unit.
-When $K(\cdot)$ takes on a constant value for the most recent prior $H$ time periods, and zero otherwise, we obtain the familiar rolling window regression estimator with window size $H$. $\blacksquare$
+where $X_{t} = (1, f_t)^{\top}$ and $H$ is the window length.
+This construction purposely does not have ``look-ahead bias'', as neither the estimators of $\widehat{\alpha}_{it_0}$ or $\widehat{\beta}_{it_0}$ use data from time $t_0$ (or after) in their construction (a ``leave-one-out'' estimator).
+For each cross-sectional unit, this estimation of the time-varying random coefficients can be interpreted as a leave-one-out kernel regression of equation \eqref{mainmodel} using a uniform kernel and a choice of bandwidth $h$ which satisfies $H = \lfloor Th\rfloor$, where $\lfloor . \rfloor $ denotes the floor function.
+In the SA we provide all proofs for an arbitrary one-sided kernel which generalizes the results we present in the following sections. $\blacksquare$

-\paragraph{Step 2: Sorting portfolios using estimated $\beta_{it}$.} To see that this comprises cross-sectional nonparametric estimation observe that, for fixed $t$, Equation (\ref{csmodel}) is the conditional mean of interest.\footnote{\cite{cattaneo2020characteristic} provide a detailed discussion of how sorted portfolios represent a nonparametric estimate of a conditional expectation.
-See also, \cite{fama2008dissecting}, \cite{cochrane2011presidential}, and \cite{FNW2020}.} We define $\mathcal{B=}[ \beta _{l},\beta _{u}] $ as the support of the possible realizations of $\beta _{it}$ across $i$ and $t$.
-For each $t=1,\ldots ,T$, let us define a beta-adaptive partition of this support as
+\paragraph{Step 2: Sorting portfolios using estimated $\beta_{it}$.} To see that this step comprises a cross-sectional nonparametric estimation, observe that, for fixed $t$, equation (\ref{csmodel}) is the conditional mean of interest.
+Now, to cement intuition, assume (temporarily) that $\beta_{it}$ is observed \emph{and} takes on a finite number of values, one of which is $\bar{b}$.
+Then, to estimate $\E[ R_{it} | \beta_{it} = \bar{b}]$ we need only calculate the sample mean of returns for assets $i$ for which $\beta_{it}=\bar{b}$:

+When $\beta_{it}$ can take on a continuum of values, we can estimate $\E[ R_{it} | \beta_{it} = \bar{b}]$ by averaging returns for those assets $i$ such that $\beta_{it}$ is ``near'' $\bar{b}$.
+Forming portfolios is one way to operationalize this local averaging approach.
+Then, the portfolio return representing assets with values of $\beta_{it}$ closest to $\bar{b}$ is our estimate for this conditional expectation.